aleksandrzavialov/aleksandrzavialov/README.md

 ## :technologist:About me
 - I'm manual and automation Engineer
-- I work QA engineer since 2013
+- I have been working as QA engineer since 2013
 - I write autotests in Python and TypeScript
 - Contacts: